 Reducing Your Carbon Footprint: Small Changes, Big Impact

-One of the most important things you can do is to reduce your own carbon footprint.
+Among all the things you can do options, to reduce your own carbon footprint holds the most weight.
 This means reducing your consumption of fossil fuels and other greenhouse gas-emitting activities.
 Some simple ways to do this include:

 - Conserving energy: Turn off lights when you leave a room, unplug electronics when you're not using them, and use energy-efficient appliances.